JOIN EARLY LEARNING FOR ALL

 • Meet teaching qualifications as follows:

-• FCC: 12 ECE Units*, including nine units of core classes (Child Growth and Development, Intro to Early Childhood Curriculum, and Child, Family, and Community) and three ECE elective units for educator providing instruction and supervision to the children.
+• FCC Owner: 12 ECE Units*, including nine units of core classes (Child Growth and Development, Intro to Early Childhood Curriculum, and Child, Family, and Community) and three ECE elective units for educator providing instruction and supervision to the children.

 • Center Lead Teachers: 24 units of ECE/CD plus 16 units of General Education or CA CTC Teacher Permit